 All Directors including the alternate directors have completed the "Mandatory Accreditation Programme for Directors of Public Listed Companies" pursuant to Paragraph 15.08 of the MMLR.
-During the financial year under review, the Board has discussed training programmes proposed for the Directors' attendance.
+During the financial year under review, the Board has discussed and scheduled training programmes proposed for the Directors' attendance.
 Directors are also encouraged to participate in seminars and/or conferences organised by relevant regulatory authorities, professional bodies and commercial entities providing training.
-This is part of their Continuous Education Programme to keep abreast with relevant new developments on a continuous basis on the general regulatory, economic, industry and technical developments to further enhance their skills, knowledge and experience as well as update themselves on new developments in the business environment in order to fulfil their duties as Directors.
+This is part of their Continuous Education Programme to keep abreast with relevant new developments on regulatory requirements as well as economic, industrial and technical updates.

-Directors also receive briefing from key senior management, Internal and External Auditors on updates in financial reporting and new accounting standards affecting the Group, bankers on available financial instruments and suppliers/contractors on their products.
+Directors also receive briefings from key senior management, Internal and External Auditors on updates in financial reporting and new accounting standards affecting the Group, bankers on available financial instruments and suppliers/contractors on their products.